carolinearvidsson/lin513/README.md

 Consists of three features; uni-, bi- and trigram probabilities on character level.
 Ngram models are trained with nltk language model (Lidstone smoothing) and returns values in log2.

+#### Word frequency

+#### Part of speech
+Utilizes nltk's part of speech tagger (which uses a tagset from Penn Treebank).
+Represented by dummy variables for parts of speech noun, verb, adjective and adverbs – all other parts of speech are grouped together as other.

+#### Domain specificity

 #### Sentence length
 Consists of two features: number of words (any) preceeding target word and number of lexical/content words preceeding target.
 Lexical words are here defined as nouns (including proper names), verbs, adjectives and adverbs.

-#### Part of speech
-Utilizes nltk's part of speech tagger (which uses a tagset from Penn Treebank).
-Represented by dummy variables for part of speech noun, verb

-#### Domain specificity

-#### Word frequency
+#### BERT embeddings

+#### Clusters and outliers

 ### Required installments